Bates Woods: Twentieth century

 In 1979, the Eastern Connecticut Resource Conservation & Development Area Environmental Review Team provided a report calling for the closure of the landfill in Bates Woods, claiming it would be the perfect area for recreation fields (such as tennis and baseball fields), citing stone-free land with excellent drainage.
 The only limitation was that the dump would need to be closed in accordance with State Solid Waste Management regulations.

 In 1982, Public Works Director Andrew H. Sims outlined a plan, using $224,000 in federal cash, to close the 20-year-old city landfill and construct a playground and recreational fields.
 This would provide much-needed recreation for the nearly 2000 children living in the city’s north end.

 In December 1988, following intense public pressure, the city council voted to permanently close the landfill.
 However, illegal dumping by the public works department continued, as did other infractions, such as the dumping of debris into Truman Brook during the construction of the recreation fields the following year.

 In 2025, the City finalized a plan for a solar array project in the Park.
 A driveway has been constructed to provide access to the former landfill for the array's construction.
 The array will consist of 3,000 panels and was approved by the City’s Planning and Zoning Commission earlier in 2025.

 The community group Bates Friends Forever advocates for the protection of the Park.
 The group is volunteer-driven, regularly organizing clean-ups and engaging New Londoners.

+Environment

+Geology and Soils

+The park's subsurface consists of glacial till and metamorphic bedrock outcrops, typical of southeastern Connecticut.
+The Environmental Review Team Report(1979) identified several areas of shallow soils over bedrock and low-lying depressions containing poorly drained wetland soils.
+The report also noted remnants of past human disturbance, including localized landfill deposits and erosion from informal trails, that have since been partially revegetated by secondary forest growth.